-How Much Cardio Do You Need?
+How Much Do You Need?

 It’s tough to know exactly how much cardio we need for weight loss.
-The American College of Sports Medicine and the American Heart Association recommend about 60 minutes of moderate- to vigorous-intensity activity on most days of the week.
-But, the truth is, how much cardio you need varies from person to person and depends on factors such as:
+The American College of Sports Medicine and the American Heart Association recommend about 60 minutes of moderate to vigorous intensity activity on most days of the week.
+But, the truth is how much cardio you need varies from person to person and depends on factors such as:

 - How many calories you eat

--how hard you exercise
+- How hard you exercise

--your metabolism, age and gender
+- Metabolism, age and gender

--Your body fat percentage and weight
+- Body fat percentage and weight

 That said, here are some tips for setting up an effective cardio program: